Why Homeowners in New England Should Never Ignore Foundation Cracks

 Wall bowing

-The need for a structural carbon fiber reinforcement or structural stabilization
+The need for structural carbon fiber reinforcement or stabilization

 What could have been a straightforward repair may escalate into a structural issue.